timm/script101/docs/team/04releaseOften.md

 So the real message here is "decide your own rate of releases" but consider releasing more frequently.
-Just to motivate that, in the now famous "no moot" memo [^moot], Google developers lament  their lose in the deep learning market once their models got released to the open source community.
+Just to motivate that, in the now famous "no moot" memo [^moot], Google developers say the   lost out in the deep learning learning market once their models got released to the open source community.

 > "..the uncomfortable truth is, we aren’t positioned to win this